giantswarm/docs/src/content/app-platform/create-catalog/index.md

 kubectl get appcatalogentry -n org-example -l application.giantswarm.io/catalog=example
 ```

-To avoid creating excessive load on the management cluster we only store the 5
+To avoid creating excessive load on the Management Cluster we only store the 5
 most recent versions for each app according to [semantic versioning](https://semver.org/).